-People make decisions both emotionally, and intellectually, and you want a mix of messages that appeal to both of these decision-making needs.
+People make decisions both emotionally and intellectually, and you want a mix of messages that appeal to both of these decision-making needs.
 Emotional messaging is often related to the brand.
 They’re what make people feel good about doing business with you.
 Intellectual messaging is often related to the products or services being offered.
 They’re what make people understand that your product or service will meet their needs.

-As you work through each customer journey stage for each persona, think about the messages that will make the customer feel good about doing business with you and ensure them that your product or service will meet their needs.
+As you work through each customer journey stage for each persona, think about the messages that will make the customer feel good about doing business with you and assure them that your product or service will meet their needs.

 Content triggers help to move people from one journey stage to the next, or take a specific action of some sort.
-There are two parts to content triggers: motivational content, and enabling content.
+There are two parts to content triggers: motivational content and enabling content.

 Once people want to make a change, it’s important to provide a quick and easy way to take action.
 This is enabling content.
 It’s what triggers people to actually do something.
 On websites, these are the call-to-actions and contact numbers.

-As you work through each customer journey stage for each persona, think about what motivates them, and how you can make it easy for them to take action.
+As you work through each customer journey stage for each persona, think about what motivates them and how you can make it easy for them to take action.

 Content distribution channels